oceanbase/oceanbase/docs/debug.md

 # Abstract

-OceanBase is a distributed C++ database, so it is difficult to be developed, debugged and tested.
 This document describes some methods to debug OceanBase.
 We have many ways to debug OceanBase, such as gdb, logging, etc.

 We suggest you build OceanBase with debug mode as it is easy to debug.